UK branch campus in India announcement ‘weeks away’

 UK universities are set to announce plans to establish branch campuses in India in coming weeks, a conference has heard.

 “There are British universities that are wanting to set up shop,” said Avantika Tomar, a partner in EY Parthenon’s education practice.
-“There are certainly UK universities [which] are very close to announcing their India branch campus presence very soon.”
+“There are certainly UK universities [that] are very close to announcing their India branch campus presence very soon.”

-It comes as speculation continues about which UK institution will be the first to take the plunge, after India released regulations allowing foreign universities to establish campuses in the country
+It comes as speculation continues about which UK institution will be the first to take the plunge, after India released regulations allowing foreign universities to establish campuses in the country.

-Institutions can also set up in GIFT City, a special economic zone in Gujarat that is free from the financial regulations that apply to the rest of the country, meaning universities can fully repatriate their profits.
-Two Australian universities, Wollongong and Deakin, have already established teaching bases in the aspiring financial hub and the sector has been keenly watching to see who will be next to move in.
+Institutions can also set up in GIFT City, a special economic zone in Gujarat that is free from the financial regulations that apply to the rest of the country, meaning that universities can fully repatriate their profits.
+Two Australian universities, Wollongong and Deakin, have already established teaching bases in the aspiring financial hub, and the sector has been keenly watching to see who will be next to move in.

-As of yet, no international university has announced plans to set up a branch campus in the rest of India, where the complex regulatory environment is seen as a challenge
+As of yet, no international university has announced plans to set up a branch campus in the rest of India, where the complex regulatory environment is seen as a challenge.

-“GIFT City…came first in terms of regulations and therefore it’s a bit more clear,” said Dr Tomar.
-“There is [a] precedent of two Australian universities already having set up and therefore for any UK university…you have something to follow.”
+“GIFT City…came first in terms of regulations, and therefore it’s a bit more clear,” said Dr Tomar.
+“There is [a] precedent of two Australian universities already having set up, and therefore for any UK university…you have something to follow.”

 However, Tara Panjwani, higher education lead at the UK India Business Council, warned international institutions not to “overestimate the demand” because of the country’s “massive growth figures” and population size.